Katarzyna Zdziebło

 Katarzyna Zdziebło (born 28 November 1996) is a Polish racewalker.
 She won silver medals in the women's 20 kilometres walk and 35 kilometres walk at the 2022 World Athletics Championships.
 Zdziebło earned also a silver in the 20 km walk at the 2022 European Championships.

-She is the Polish record holder for both the 20 km walk and 35 km walk, and multiple Polish national champion in racewalking.
+She is the Polish record holder for both the 20 km walk and 35 km walk, and multiple national champion in racewalking.

 Career

 In 2018, she competed in the women's 20 kilometres walk event at the European Athletics Championships held in Berlin, Germany.
 She finished in 21st place.

-In 2019, she competed in the women's 20 kilometres walk event at the Summer Universiade held in Naples, Italy, finishing in eighth place.
-Zdziebło also competed in the women's 20 km walk event at the 2019 World Athletics Championships held in Doha, Qatar.
-She finished in 21st place.
+In 2019, she competed in the women's 20 kilometres walk event at the Summer Universiade held in Naples, Italy, placing eighth.
+Zdziebło also competed in the women's 20 km walk event at the 2019 World Athletics Championships held in Doha, Qatar, where she finished in 21st place.

 She competed in the women's 20 kilometres walk at the 2020 Summer Olympics in Tokyo, Japan, coming home in 10th place.